-Shindagin Hollow SF, from Braley Hill Road to Shindagin Hollow Road on the FLT
+Shindagin Hollow SF, from Braley Hill Rd to Shindagin Hollow Rd: Three Hikes

 This big state forest is full of lovely trails, but the only one you can take on a weekend day in nice weather and be sure you won’t have to dodge hard-charging mountain bikers the whole time is the FLT.
 This stretch of the FLT includes some very typical woods, plus a very distinctive leg where we walk south right along the rim of a deep gorge with Shindagin Hollow Road at the bottom.
 It’s quite dramatic and fun if you have good balance and you aren’t afraid of heights — otherwise, I don’t advise trying it as you’ll find yourself extremely close to a big drop.
 The trail is not very strenuous for much of the way, but as we get close to Shindagin Hollow Road it drops pretty steeply.

 For a three-season loop hike, take blue-blazed bike trail # 6 south from the parking lot, then head back north on blue trail 4 before returning to Braley Hill Rd via either the FLT or the snowmobile trails.